 PCOS is a disorder that affects your reproductive system, in which your body releases high levels of androgen’s, also known as male Hormones.
 This causes the ovaries to physically enlarge in size with cysts present on the outer edges.
-Between 5% to 10% of women between the ages of 14 and 44 in the United States are affected by this disorder.
+This disorder affects 5% to 10% of women between the ages of 14 and 44 in the United States.

-PCOS can take its toll on a woman’s reproductive system, often making a woman infertile.
+PCOS can take its toll on a woman’s reproductive system.
+It often makes a woman infertile.
 Although there is no known cure for PCOS, there are ways to prevent its effects.

 How does PCOS affect your body?

-Once a month a woman’s ovaries release a mature egg ready to be fertilized, this process is called Ovulation.
+Once a month a woman’s ovaries release a mature egg.
+This process is called Ovulation.
 It is this process that PCOS affects the most.
-If a woman has PCOS there is a possibility that the mature egg produced every month may not release during ovulation which causes missed or irregular menstrual cycles.
+If a woman has PCOS there is a possibility that the mature egg she produces every month may not release during ovulation which causes missed or irregular menstrual cycles.